 Ole Rømer's Room (room F)

-Astronomer Ole Rømer (1644-1710) was educated at the University of Copenhagen but lived from 1672-1681 at the Observatory in Paris.
-From 1681, Ole Rømer became Christian V's trusted man and was employed at the Danish court.
+The astronomer Ole Rømer (1644–1710) trained at the University of Copenhagen but lived at the Observatory in Paris from 1672 to 1681.
+From 1681, Ole Rømer became Christian V’s trusted man and was employed at the Danish royal court.

-Ole Rømer gained international fame when, during a study of Jupiter's moons, he discovered the "delay of light" - what we today call the "speed of light."
-In 1680, he presented a machine that showed the orbits of the planets (called a planetarium) and a machine to determine lunar eclipses (called an eklipsarium) to the Academy of Sciences in Paris and to the French King Louis XIV.
-Both machines still exist in Paris, but here in Ole Rømer's Room, you can see a similar set.
-The set here in the room was acquired by Christian V in 1682, and in 1685, he received two additional sets as gifts from Siam and the Emperor of China.
+Ole Rømer rose to international fame when, during his studies of the Jupiter’s moons, he determined the speed light – then described as the ‘hesitation of light’.
+In 1680, he presented a machine that showed the orbits of the planets (called a planetarium) and a machine for determining lunar eclipses (called an eclipsarium) to the French Academy of Sciences in Paris and to the French King, Louis XIV.
+Both machines are still in Paris, but here, in Ole Rømer’s Room, you can see an identical set.
+The set in this room was acquired by Christian V in 1682, and in 1685, he received another two sets as gifts from Siam and the Emperor of China.

-After his return in 1681, Ole Rømer became the king's trusted man in all technical matters.
-He developed a number of rationalizations of existing systems, including uniform measures and weights.
+After his return to Denmark, in 1681, Ole Rømer became The King’s trusted man in all technical matters.
+He rationalised several existing systems, including developing a uniform system of weight and measurements.

-The original "national prototypes," which were handed over to the King in 1683-1684, can be seen here in the room.
+The original ‘national prototypes’, which were presented to The King in 1683–1684, are on display in this room.

 Objects in the room